x86-64/frozen/wiki/wiki/tutorial_execution.md

-# Tutorial: starting daemon
+# Tutorial: executing config

 To actually execute some configuration you should type in your shell following:

 	$ frozend -c configuration_file.conf

-<b>frozend</b> here is frozen daemon which parse configration file and create machines. <b>frozend --help</b> for more daemon options.
+<b>frozend</b> here is frozen application which parse configration file and execute it. <b>frozend --help</b> for more options.

 If you use [mod_machine_stdin][] in configuration, pass input as usual.
 Same for [mod_machine_stdout][], [mod_machine_stderr][].